Updated: Sep 12, 2022

 Now that is a smart pot.

 Before using your newly bought donabe, fill the pot with water about three quarters full and about a cup of leftover cooked rice or 1/4 cup of rice.
 Simmer on a low heat for about 30 to 60 minutes.
-Stop cooking, allow to cool.
+Stop cooking, allow it to cool.
 Discard the rice and rinse the donabe well.
 Dry with a clean cloth and air dry to well before storing.

 Always make sure the bottom of the donabe is dry before using it.